Frank Perkins (composer)

-Frank S. Perkins (April 21, 1908 in Salem, Massachusetts – March 15, 1988 in Los Angeles, California) was an American song composer best known for the song "Stars Fell on Alabama" (with lyrics by Mitchell Parish) and his band classic, Fandango.
+Frank S. Perkins (April 21, 1908 – March 15, 1988) was an American song composer best known for the song "Stars Fell on Alabama" (with lyrics by Mitchell Parish) and his band classic, Fandango.
+He was born in Salem, Massachusetts and died in Los Angeles, California.

 Career

 Perkins earned his Ph.B from Brown University in Providence, RI in economics in 1929.
 Although he was an accomplished pianist, by graduation he could play organ, trombone, saxophone and all the percussion instruments.
 He studied with noted composer and educator Tibor Serly, who was a student of Zoltán Kodály and also worked with Béla Bartók.
 Upon graduation, Perkins toured Europe and returned to form his own dance band and become a songwriter.
 In 1934 he joined Fred Waring and His Pennsylvanians and remained with them as arranger until 1938 when he joined Warner Brothers as a composer and conductor, where he remained for many years.